 Visit Graceland- Located in Memphis, Graceland is home to the “King of Rock-n-Roll”, Elvis Presley.
 As the front door to Elvis Presley’s mansion opens, you’ll go on a personal tour into Elvis’s life.
 Self-guided audio tours are available and feature commentary and stories by Elvis and his daughter, Lisa Marie.
 You’ll be able to see where Elvis lived, relaxed, and spent time with his friends and family.
 Tour prices vary; basic self-guided audio tours start at $35, while VIP tours with access to multiple exhibits cost $72 per adult, and children under the age of six are FREE for all tours.

-Whether you’re planning an end-of-summer family vacation somewhere local or across the globe (check out our list of Top Affordable Day Trips), Mariner Finance can help fund your next adventure.
-We make loans for any reason, and will work with you to find a solution that best meets your budget and needs.
+Whether you’re planning an end-of-summer family vacation somewhere local or across the globe (check out our list of Top Affordable Day Trips), Mariner Finance is here for your financing needs!
 Contact your local Mariner Finance branch to speak with a knowledgeable member of our staff and get the money you need today!

 get personal finance tips,